HMS Dwarf (1843): HMS Dwarf

 In December 1845, Dwarf was sent to Sheerness to take on the duties of that port's admirals' tender.

 Lieutenant Osborne, when in command of Dwarf on the coast of Ireland in 1848, fitting out in the Portsmouth Basin, heard the cry of "a boy overboard," he immediately plunged in with his full uniform on, including his sword, and saved the boy.
 A first-class certificate was awarded, and he was strongly recommended to the Parent Society in London.

-Dwarf, while moored in Kingstown Harbour, Ireland, sent an armed boat's crew to Ann Kenney and captured an unrecognised emerald silk flag.
+Dwarf, while moored in Kingstown Harbour, Ireland, sent an armed boat crew to Ann Kenney and captured an unrecognised emerald silk flag.

 On 26 September 1849, she was run down by and collided with in the Atlantic Ocean 60 nmi southeast of the Old Head of Kinsale, County Cork.
 Dwarf was severely damaged.
 Her crew were taken off by Trident, which towed her into Kinsale, County Cork for repairs.